Learn about BPR and how it's used to scale and improve business operations.

 Cons

-No. While BPM focuses on defining and automating existing processes, BPR completely re-imagines how businesses operate, especially relating to the customer experience.
-BPR also has much higher stakes because today's roles and processes can be shelved entirely.
+No. While BPM focuses on defining and automating existing processes, BPR completely re-imagines how businesses operate, especially regarding customer experience.
+BPR also has much higher stakes because today's roles and processes may be shelved entirely.